-NCLT orders recasting of financial statements of ILFS

 |No such thing|

-The rationale behind such inclusion of provision for reopening of accounts was that the present law i.e. Companies Act, 1956 was silent with respect to reopening or recasting of accounts.
-However, in cases such as frauds or mismanagement, reopening or recasting of accounts becomes important for reflecting true and fair view of the accounts.
-This section was introduced after the occurrence of Satyam case in India, where recasting of accounts was mandated.
-The text of Para II(6) of the committee report is reproduced below:
+The rationale behind such inclusion of provision for re-opening of accounts was that the present law i.e. Erstwhile Act was silent with respect to re-opening or recasting of accounts.
+However, in cases of fraud or mismanagement, re-opening or recasting of accounts becomes important for reflecting true and fair view of the accounts.
+This section was introduced after the occurrence of the Satyam case in India, where recasting of accounts was mandated.
+The text of Para II(6) of the Committee report is reproduced below:

 “The change proposes to provide procedural requirement in respect of revision in accounts in certain cases.
 The present law is silent in respect of re-opening or re-casting of accounts.
 In certain cases, particularly, in cases relating to fraud, there may be need to reopen/ re-cast accounts to reflect true and fair accounts.
 In case of Satyam case, such recasting was ordered by Court.
 The provisions in the Bill mandate such re-opening on the order of Court or Tribunal.
 In other cases the re-opening is being permitted, through order of Tribunal, with adequate safeguards.”

 Further, in case of revision of accounts the Bill permitted that for specific purposes the companies may revise their financial statements subject to the condition that approval of the Tribunal is obtained.
-The proposal for introduction of section 130 and 131 of the Bill was accepted by the Ministry on 01/06/2016 where the section were notified for the first time under Companies Act, 2013.
+The proposal for introduction of section 130 and 131 of the Bill was accepted by the Ministry on 1st June, 2016 where the section were notified for the first time under CA, 2013.

-To summaries we may provide that the provisions of these sections provides that companies may revisit their financial statements in two situations:
+To summarize, we may conclude that the provisions of these two sections provides that companies may revisit their financial statements in two situations:

-- In cases where the Company receives any application or order from any regulatory authority for the accounts being fraudulent or the Company being mismanaged;
+- In cases where the company receives any application or order from any regulatory authority for the accounts being fraudulent or the company being mismanaged; or

 - Voluntarily by the companies in cases any revision is required in the statements and Board’s Report of the Company after making an application to the Tribunal.

-Though, the provisions of section 130 of the Companies Act, 2013 was notified since 01/06/2016, however, the Government till date never ordered for reopening of books of accounts of any Company.
-However, for the first time in India, the National Company Law Tribunal of India has invoked its powers under section 130 of the Act and ordered reopening of books of IL&FS and its two listed subsidiaries namely ITNL and IL &FS Financial Services for the past five years.
+Even though, the provisions of section 130 of the CA, 2013 is a couple year old, however, the Government till date never ordered for re-opening of books of accounts of any company.
+However, for the first time in India, the National Company Law Tribunal of India, Mumbai Bench has invoked its powers under section 130 of the Act and ordered reopening of books of the Company and its two listed subsidiaries namely ITNL and IL &FS Financial Services for the past five years.

 In this regard, the Serious Fraud Investigation Office (SFIO) and Institute of Chartered Accountants of India (ICAI) initiated investigation against the Company.
 Before analyzing the matter further, we have to first understand the power of SFIO to investigate the affairs of the Company.